BigslimVdub/AeonLW/README.md

 ![AeonLW Light mode](https://github.com/BigslimVdub/AeonLW/blob/master/Images/AeonLW%20OSX%20Light%20Mode.png)

-- Wallet switch option.
+## Wallet switch option.
- -You can keep several Aeon wallets on one PC, and quickly switch between them.
+   You can keep several Aeon wallets on one PC, and quickly switch between them.

--Local and Remote Daemon usage
+## Local and Remote Daemon usage
- -We took best from both ways of sync: remote (speed) and local (reliability).
+   We took best from both ways of sync: remote (speed) and local (reliability).
 At wallet startup, you connect to a remote node allowing a faster yet still secure sync, or a local daemon where you're downloading the blockchain files on your hard drive in the background.

-- Advanced user settings.
+## Advanced user settings.
 You can rely on predefined optimum settings, or you can edit settings of the wallet:
   - Wallet Syncronization Switch (local/remote nodes)
   - Lmdb storage path (define your blockchain storage location)
   - Various ports for wallet and daemon usage (daemon, p2p, aeond, remote etc)
   - Remote node URL (define what remote nodes you connect to)
   - Bandwidth utilization for full node usage (upload/download speed)

--  Address book
+## Address book
- -Adding recipients into your address book will allow you keep track of who you have sent funds to - you can add recipients of your payments before or after transactions have been processed.
+   Adding recipients into your address book will allow you keep track of who you have sent funds to - you can add recipients of your payments before or after transactions have been processed.

--Auto Integrated Address creation
+## Auto Integrated Address creation
- -When creating a new wallet, integrated address' are automatically created for you.
+   When creating a new wallet, integrated address' are automatically created for you.

-- Transaction history tab
+## Transaction history tab
- -A scrollable field where you can check your prior transactions quickly and securely.
+   A scrollable field where you can check your prior transactions quickly and securely.
 You can also check your transactions on a block explorer through the wallet interface button.

-- Non English seed restore
+## Non English seed restore
- -Restore your wallet with non-English characters (Russian, German, Chinese and other languages)
+   Restore your wallet with non-English characters (Russian, German, Chinese and other languages)

-- Import wallet from old versions of Aeon
+## Import wallet from old versions of Aeon
- -Use legacy or current wallet seed & key to restore wallets.
+   Use legacy or current wallet seed & key to restore wallets.
 You can also restore from key files with the correct password.

 ---